2019 Vault Rankings

 About Sempra Energy

-Sempra Energy operates five main segments: San Diego Gas & Electricity (SDG&E), Southern California Gas Company (SoCalGas), Sempra Mexico, Sempra Texas Utility, and Sempra LNG & Midstream.
+Sempra Energy operates five main segments: San Diego Gas & Electricity (SDG&E), Southern California Gas Company (SoCalGas), Sempra Mexico, Sempra Texas Utility, and Sempra LNG.

 Sempra Mexico includes mainly the activities of subsidiary IEnova, while develops, builds, and operates energy infrastructure in the Mexican gas and power markets.
 Its pipelines carry natural gas, liquefied petroleum gas, and ethane while it also operates land and marine storage terminals.
-Sempra Mexico accounts for 5% of sales.
+Sempra Mexico accounts for more than 10% of sales.

-Sempra has operations in the US, Chile, Peru, and Mexico.
-The US accounts for three-quarters of Sempra Energy's net sales each year.
-South America (Chile and Peru) account for 15% and Mexico accounts for the rest.
+Based in San Diego, CA, Sempra has operations in the US, and Mexico.
+The US accounts for about 90% of Sempra Energy's net sales each year.
+Mexico accounts for more than 10% of revenue.

 SDG&E owns four natural gas-fired power plants, three of which are in California and one in Nevada.